StephanieChevalier/stephaniechevalier.github.io/_pages/more-info.md

 author_profile: true
 ---

 I grew up in Calais in France.
-I came to Paris-Diderot (Paris-Cité) to join the training which was then the only Bachelor's degree in bioinformatics preparing for research and continued with a Master in Paris-Saclay.
+I came to Paris-Diderot (Paris-Cité) to join the training which was then the only Bachelor's degree in bioinformatics preparing for research and I continued with a Master in Paris-Saclay.
 I could see different issues of bioinformatics, from **NGS analysis** to **systems biology** via **structural bioinformatics**, while becoming aware of the challenges of **experiment reproducibility**, **data accessibility** and **theoretical computer science** difficulty.

 ## A glimpse of my nature :